 Members of the public can request the right to address the Cabinet (make a deputation) on an issue on its agenda.
-If you want to make a deputation you should contact the Cabinet Committees Office, supplying a brief statement setting out what you want to say, by 10am five clear days before the meeting - for example Friday for a meeting on the Monday 10 days later.
+If you want to make a deputation you should contact the Cabinet Committees Office, supplying a brief statement setting out what you want to say, by 10am three clear working days before the meeting - for example Tuesday for a meeting on the following Monday.

 Tell us what you think about this page

 If you have a service problem or complaint you need help with then please visit our contact pages.